zombocom/wicked/README.md

 # Wicked

 Use wicked to make your Rails controllers into step-by-step wizards.
+To see Wicked in action check out the example [Rails app](https://github.com/schneems/wicked_example) or [watch the screencast](http://schneems.com/post/18437886598/wizard-ify-your-rails-controllers-with-wicked).

 ## Why